certified organic & non-toxic

 Well, quite simply, yes.
 Organic vegetables are healthier because they do not have chemical pesticide residues.
 Organic milk is healthier because it comes from cows that are not given artificial chemical hormones.
 Likewise, organic mattresses do not have all the chemicals that regular mattresses have.

 But that’s just the beginning.
-Organic mattresses are made with organic and non-toxic materials instead of conventional and chemically questionable materials.
-Consumers are choosing organic mattresses as a way to avoid unnecessary exposure to these chemicals.
+Organic mattresses are made with organic materials and other materials approved for use in organic mattresses instead of conventional and chemically questionable materials with little to no screening.
+Consumers are choosing organic mattresses as a way to avoid unnecessary exposure to chemicals.
 If you’re shopping for a new mattress, it's worth knowing what you’ll be spending a third of your life on.

 Naturepedic mattresses feature skilled Amish workers known for their craftsmanship and passion for quality.
 The Amish community lives a simple and natural lifestyle and takes pride in the opportunity to build certified organic mattresses.
 The Naturepedic factory is located in Chagrin Falls, Ohio and maintains a clean work environment, a strong work ethic, exemplary wages and a family-friendly healthy atmosphere.
 The entire factory is certified organic by GOTS.